Deshaun Watson discipline: 11-game suspension, I-Team confirms - NewsBreak

 CLEVELAND (WJW) – A settlement has been reached between Cleveland Browns Quarterback Deshaun Watson and the NFL.

-The FOX 8 I-Team confirms the agreement is for 11 games and a $5 million fine.Click here to sign up for the Orange and Browns news letter for all your latest Browns news
+The FOX 8 I-Team confirms the agreement is for 11 games and a $5 million fine.Get the latest news developments in your area; click here to subscribe to WRBL’s daily newsletter, “WRBL Daily News.”

 As part of the settlement, Watson may return for the Browns’ game on Dec.
 4 in Houston.